Rogomi/Traxion-ProjectLego-TechDoc/android.md

 ##### Other Useful Libraries
 **Android Navigation: Kotlin** - Used to manage connections between different screens and layouts.
+**Android Work Manager** - Used to enqueue background tasks for the app.
 **Esperando** - Used to connect shared data between activies.
 **Dagger-Hilt** - Used for easier data management between activities.
 **Karumi/Dexter** - Used to simplify permission requests and access.